Kate Christensen

 Kate Christensen is an American novelist.
 She won the 2008 PEN/Faulkner Award for Fiction for her fourth novel, The Great Man, about a painter and the three women in his life.
-Her tenth and eleventh novels are forthcoming: The Sacred & the Divine (with Melissa Henderson) from Hyperion in 2025; Good Company from HarperCollins in 2026.
+Her eleventh novel, Good Company, is forthcoming from HarperCollins in June 2026.
 She is also the author of two food-related memoirs, Blue Plate Special (Doubleday, 2013) and How to Cook a Moose (Islandport Press, 2015), the latter of which won the 2016 Maine Literary Award for memoir.

 She is a graduate of Reed College and the Iowa Writers' Workshop.
 Her essays, articles, reviews, and stories have appeared in many anthologies and periodicals.